 There's no doubt that the Start screen was a great new addition back in Photoshop CC 2015 and its recent update in CC 2017 makes it even more useful, especially for beginner Photoshop users.
 Yet the fact is, we've been able to create new documents and open images since long before the Start screen came along, and we can still do so today without using the Start screen.
 Adobe knows that not everyone will want to use it, which is why they included an option to disable the Start screen, as we'll see in a moment.

 Yet if we disable the Start screen, how do we create new Photoshop documents?
 How do we open images?
 How do we re-open our recent files?
 In this tutorial, we'll learn how to do all of these things very easily using a few old school Photoshop commands that are still available to us even in the most recent version of Photoshop.

 Keep in mind that I'm in no way trying to convince you to stop using the Start screen.
 If you like it, great!
 It really is a useful feature.
 But if you do decide to disable it, or you're just curious to know how to create new documents or open images without the Start screen, here's how to do it.
-Let's get started!Get the PDF version of this tutorial!
+Let's get started!Download our tutorials as print-ready PDFs!

 How To Disable The Start Workspace In Photoshop

 By default, the Start screen appears whenever we launch Photoshop CC without first selecting an image or document to open along with it.
 It also appears each time we close out of a document and have no other documents open on the screen.
 Any recently-opened files appear as thumbnails in the center of the Start screen.
 I covered the Start screen in detail in our Updated Start Workspace In Photoshop CC tutorial so you'll want to check out that tutorial first if you haven't done so already.
 Here, we'll focus on how to disable the Start screen and work without it: